 Economy seats on this ANA 777-300ER are arranged 2-4-3, and according to SeatGuru are 17 inches wide and have 34 inches of pitch.
 The seats felt roomy probably because of the generous seat pitch for economy and no one was sitting next to me.

-My seat was 34G, an aisle seat on the starboard side in a four seat row in the aft economy section.
-The middle seats in this row were unoccupied.
+My seat was 34G, an aisle seat on the starboard side in a four seat row in the center section in the aft economy section.
+The two middle seats in this row were unoccupied.
+That added greatly to my comfort on this transpac flight.

 The difference between a long-distance economy flight where all seats are taken and one where no one is sitting beside you is enormous.